unctionjs/complete/README.md

   - *lodash*: Lodash only does curried as a second class citizen, doesn't have type checking, prefers autocurrying when it has support for it, and doesn't have a very clear picture about what some of the functions should work on

 ## Documentation

+This is the documentation for using each function.

 ### [allObjectP](https://github.com/unctionjs/allObjectP#readme)()